nqpz/hbcht/README.rst

 chaos, you never know which direction the car is headed when the program starts.
 This makes it easy to randomize the output.

-To make things worse (actually, it's to make programming in HBCHT possible), you cannot turn left because your car is half-broken.
+To make things worse (actually, it's to make programming in HBCHT possible), you cannot turn left (relative to your current direction) because your car is half-broken.
 You can drive straight ahead, you can turn right, and you can reverse.

 Markers
 -------